CloudCannon/Academy/_posts/2017-02-07-simple-navigation.md

 ## Highlighting links

 It gets trickier if we want to highlight the current page.
-One way to do this is add an `active` class if the current page's url matches the link.
+One way to do this is add an `active` class if the current page's url matches the link:

 {% raw %}
 ~~~html